X1Zeth2X/spacey-api/README.md

 # Flask RESTPlus Boilerplate

-## What is it?
-This is a boilerplate written in Python 3.6+ and Flask RESTPlus.
-It has the usual API services like authentication and CRUD.
+An awesome boilerplate written in Python 3.6+ and Flask RESTPlus.
+It has the usual API services like authentication and CRUD with other cool stuff.

 ## Features
 * Fully featured RESTFul routes for authentication, and some CRUD user entity.